1952 Lehigh Engineers football team

 The 1952 Lehigh Engineers football team was an American football team that represented Lehigh University during the 1952 college football season.
 Lehigh tied for the Middle Three Conference championship.

-In their third year under head coach William Leckonby, the Engineers compiled a 7–2 record.
+In their third year under head coach Bill Leckonby, the Engineers compiled a 5–4 record.

+Lehigh only played one of its Middle Three opponents, beating Lafayette; co-champion Rutgers also beat Lafayette but did not face Lehigh, giving them identical 1–0 conference records.
 Bill Kitsos was the team captain.

-Lehigh only played one of its Middle Three opponents, beating Lafayette; co-champion Rutgers also beat Lafayette but did not face Lehigh, giving them identical 1–0 conference records.

-Lehigh played its home games at Taylor Stadium on the university's main campus in Bethlehem, Pennsylvania.
+Lehigh played home games at Taylor Stadium on the university's main campus in Bethlehem, Pennsylvania.